 Whether it is lighting the menorah, decorating sugar cookies, or celebrating the Chinese New Year, we all have our favorite holiday traditions—many of which stem from our own childhood and family histories.

-While the holidays might look a bit different this year and traditions may change with socially distancing guidelines, we asked Fishers residents to share their most treasured winter traditions and memories from years past, and how they typically celebrate the holidays when they are able to safely get together.
+While the holidays might look a bit different this year and traditions may change with socially distancing guidelines, we asked Fishers residents to share their most treasured holiday traditions and memories from years past, and how they typically celebrate the holidays when they are able to safely get together.

 The Kohli Family – Manzil, Payal, Maahir (7) and Piyali (5)

 “We have been celebrating the Hindu festival of lights, Diwali, for many years with friends and neighbors.
 Diwali, or Deepavali, is celebrated over five days and is one of the most famous Hindu festivals representing victory of good over evil, light over darkness, and knowledge over ignorance.

 Just like during Thanksgiving and Christmas, my son and daughter look forward to Diwali festivities and meeting friends and family.
 Hindus all over the world clean and decorate homes, prepare it to welcome Lakshmi Mata, and celebrate festivities with new clothes, sweets, and delicacies.
 This festival is as important to Hindus as the Christmas holiday is to Christians.
 This festival is celebrated in the Hindu month of Kartika which falls sometime during October or November, and has been celebrated for many years per the Hindu Mythology.”

 The Moore Family – Joscelyn, Colin, Hannah (16), Marissa (14) and Nathan (12)